Hurmos/Hurmos-app/README.md

 ### Very important problems yet to be solved

 * How is the skill level signified to the player
-  * percentage of people you are expected to win
+  * percentage of people you are expected to win, like "you win 88% of the players in Helsinki"
-  * quantified named ranks without background understanding
+  * quantified named ranks without user background understanding of the system, like [counterstrike] (https://dmarket.com/blog/csgo-ranks/) silver 1 - Global elite
-  * numerical score between distinct values
+  * numerical score between distinct values like range 1-1000
-  * quantified named ranks with background understanding
+  * quantified named ranks with background understanding, like [Elo model](https://en.wikipedia.org/wiki/Elo_rating_system) ranging from 1-1000
 ### important problems yet to be solved
 * Players declining from games in the search of a cheaper match
+  1. Offering use of public fields which is free
 * -||- closer location
-* Affording the user possiblity to undestand the matchmaking process in real time.
+* Giving the user possiblity to understand the matchmaking process in real time.
-* the skill level curve dependent on following properties
-  * culture
-  * cost of starting the sport
+* How the skill level curve of sport inside a population dependens on culture and cost of starting the sport effect.
 ### nonimportant problems and solutions

 ### nonimportant problems yet to be solved and categorized
 * Person creating a party with a non signed up player.

+### Additional functionalities
+* Using data on local sport-resource supply and player growth to suggest the optimal resources and quantities for you to offer, maximizing your income.
+* Real time queueing for matches
+* Information about average waiting lines for each role
+* tips based on data for when to build new resources and for which sport.